barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

 The Grand Senate determines laws for both Sylea and the whole Federation, there isn't a separate Sylean government.
-While Sylea is the only world directly ruled by the Grand Senate, the nearby worlds of Unrair, Unkuu, Irurk, Aggii Ganaan, Irmap Muu, Bala, Zuarkri, Kain, Zimiin, Lauursha, Laairer, Idmum, Gikuu, and Kuunen Ish, which have been members of the Federation since the beginning, are civil service bureaucracies ruled by their senators.
-Other worlds are more varied.
+While Sylea is the only world directly ruled by the Grand Senate, the oldest worlds of the Federation are civil service bureaucracies ruled by their senators.
+Other worlds, especially out here far from Sylea, are far more varied.

 The current Grand Duke is the 56-year-old Cleon Zhunatsu, a very popular leader who has overseen rapid expansion of the Federation.

-**Society:** The core worlds are diverse and well integrated, with Syleans, Solomani, and Vilani all mixing together in all tiers of society, though ethnic Syleans are over-represented in the Senate.
+**Society:** The society is equitable, with Syleans, Solomani, and Vilani all mixing together in all tiers of society, though ethnic Syleans are over-represented in the Senate.
+Humans make up the vast majority of the population, though there are also trace numbers of Aslan and Droyne, and a small subpopulation of Vargr.

-Many of the worlds further afield are old Vilani and Solomani colonies which haven't seen much immigration.

 **Recent history:** The recent history of the Sylean Federation is the recent history of the current ruling dynasty, the Zhunastu family.
 Felix Zhunastu, the previous Grand Duke, persuaded the Grand Senate to grant the president broad and expansive powers.
-He also used the Zhunastu family fortune to acquire several key corporations and merge them into the Zhunastu Industries megacorporation, which mostly deals with research and development, and holds several military contracts.
+He also used the Zhunastu family fortune to acquire several key corporations and merge them into the Zhunastu Industries megacorporation, which mostly deals with research and development, holds several military contracts, and has developed the first prototype jump-3 ships.

 When Felix died, he left behind his heir the 27-year-old Cleon Zhunastu, who assumed the roles of Grand Duke of Sylea, president of the Grand Senate, and